-Often the polarizabilities have been calculated using the CADPAC program.
-In this case the syntax is where polarizabilities are to be provided for sites a, b, ..., z, all belonging to the molecule specified.
-The polarizabilities should follow this command, on as many lines as necessary, in the order
+Often the polarizabilities are taken directly from the CAMCASP program.
+For versions 5.n of CAMCASP the syntax is where polarizabilities are to be provided for sites a, b, ..., z, all belonging to the molecule specified.
+If a file is specified, it should contain the polarizability data; otherwise the polarizabilities should follow this command.
+In either case the polarizabilities are given on as many lines as necessary, in the order

-READ [RANK] l [SITES $a \ b \ \dots \ z$ ]
+'''

+READ [LIMIT l] [FILE file] [SITES a\ b\ ...\ z]

+'''